ga4gh/vrs/docs/source/introduction.rst

   above schema and algorithms, and supports translation of existing variant representation schemes into VRS for use in genomic data sharing.
-It may be used as the basis for development in Python, but it is not required in order to use the VR Specification.
+It may be used as the basis for development in Python, but it is not required in order to use VRS.

 The machine readable schema definitions and example code are available online at the VRS repository (https://github.com/ga4gh/vr-spec).